arielseidman/K-Means_Clustering/Plants_nb.md

 In this k-means clustering, we have a vector in 69-dimensional space for each cluster.
-Each element/dimension of a vector corresponds to one of the 69 territories.
-Each element of the vector can be interpreted as the probability that a randomly selected plant from that cluster is found in the corresponding territory.
-I will create a probability matrix which will show all of the information that the vectors contain; the matrix will show one probability value per territory per cluster.
+Each element/dimension of a vector corresponds to one of the 69 regions.
+Each element of the vector can be interpreted as the probability that a randomly selected plant from that cluster is found in the corresponding region.
+I will create a probability matrix which will show all of the information that the vectors contain; the matrix will show one probability value per region per cluster.
 The purpose of creating the matrix from the vectors is to put the information from the vectors in a format that is more suitable for building visualizations.